blazium-engine/blazium-docs/getting_started/introduction/learning_new_features.rst

 Learning new features
 =====================

-Godot is a feature-rich game engine.
+Blazium is a feature-rich game engine.
 There is a lot to learn about it.
 This page explains how you can use the online manual, built-in code reference, and join online communities to learn new features and techniques.